ursuscamp/nomen/docs/SPEC.md

 This event **should not** be broadcast.
 The format of a Nostr event for the signature was chosen so that these `OP_RETURN` outputs could be generated in browsers and signed by a user's [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md)-compliant Nostr browser extension.

-The signature output should **immediately follow** the transfer output.
-If the signature output does not immediately follow the transfer output, it is invalid.
+When encountering a transfer output, an indexer should cache the transfer.
+When encountering a signature output, the indexer should scan the transfer cache for matching transfers.
+If the signature matches any transfers, that transfer becomes valid.

 ### Legacy protocol v0 names